Machine-Learning the Classification of Spacetimes: Building a classifier

 For our supervized ML paradigm, the above dataset was randomly split in three groups: $70\%$ for the training set, $15\%$ for validation and $15\%$ for testing.
 The first two are used to train the classifiers, while the testing set is used to evaluate the performance in never before seen data.
 Many different types of classifiers were trained and tested, including: decision trees (boosted), random forests, nearest neighbours, and more.
 While these methods achieved reasonable accuracies, the best results were obtained using feed-forward neural networks (NN), which we detail shortly.

 The non-linearity in a NN model is obtained through the choice of activation functions.
 For this problem we found the highest accuracy in the use of hyperbolic tangents and logistic sigmoids.
 While the problem can be modelled using a single hidden layer, we found higher accuracy in fewer epochs when using multiple hidden layers.
 In Figure \ref{fig:NN} we show the architecture of our NN that combines both activation functions in multiple alternating hidden layers.
 It takes as input the five-dimensional\footnote{Here and in the following we will use the dataset built from real entries for $\Psi_i$.
 An analog analysis was produced for the complex dataset, where the input vector is ten-dimensional, after splitting in real and imaginary parts.
 Similar results in accuracy and confidence were found for the complex dataset.} vectors of Weyl numbers, then goes through four hidden layers of $500$ nodes each, with alternating activation functions: $\tanh$ and sigmoids.
-Since we have here a multi-class classification problem, the last layer is a softmax layer, with 6 nodes for the 6 different classes.
+The specific numbers of nodes and hidden layers were also found to produce the highest accuracy results, but by no means do we claim this to be the most efficient configuration possible.
+Different choices of these hyperparameters (or other variables such as the optimizer, the label encoding or the learning rate) represent possible directions of improvements on this neural network.
+Finally, since we have here a multi-class classification problem, the last layer is a softmax layer, with 6 nodes for the 6 different classes.

 As mentioned above, the NN from Figure \ref{fig:NN} was trained and optimized using the training and validation sets, and the testing set was used to determine its accuracy.
 The network was trained for 30 epochs, using a learning rate of $10^{-3}$, and the ADAM optimizer \cite{kingma2017adam}.
 In Figure \ref{fig:NNplots} one can see the steady decrease of the loss function and error rate, as the number of training rounds increases.
 We define accuracy as percentage agreement of predicted versus actual values.
 However, when dealing with imbalanced multi-class classification problems accuracy is not the most useful evaluation metric.
 To take these differences into account we define confidence then through the use of Matthew's Correlation Coefficient (MCC) $\varphi$ generalized to the multi-class case \footnote{ Alternatively, we can also compute the $F_1$-score for each class and then the weighted $F_1$-score for the whole dataset.
 In our calculations, we find the $F_1$-score to be $0.979$. }.
 In all, we achieved an accuracy of $0.979$, confidence of $0.973$, and a final loss of $6.61\times 10^{-2}$.